GavinWB/GavinWB.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<font color=red>**_Open for Job Opportunities_** I am looking for an opportunity (Assistant Professor/Lecturer, Senior Researcher, Research Scientist, etc.).
+<font color=red>**<u>Open for Job Opportunities</u>** I am looking for an opportunity (Assistant Professor/Lecturer, Senior Researcher, Research Scientist, etc.).
 If you or someone you know has a position available, please contact me, and share the post.
 Thank you. </font>
 <br/>
 I am a researcher at Big Data Integration Research Center, National Institute of Information and Communications Technology [(NICT)](https://bdirc.nict.go.jp/en/), Tokyo, Japan.